igor47/blog/_posts/2010-09-07-get-started-right-with-rvm.md

 *** LOCAL GEMS ***
 {% endhighlight %}

-Let's try to install a few gems in our new gemset, note again, we do not *need* to use `sudo` to install gems, as everything is kept in `~/.rvm`:
+Let's try to install a few gems in our new gemset, note again, we do shouldn't use `sudo` to install gems, as that would install it outside of your gemset:

 {% highlight bash %}
 $ gem install rails